 widening the image

 Of course, it all depends on the individual wide-angle adapter.
-Not all of them are even capable of becoming variable diopters, some may be too small, etc - this list more represents the ones that I made a housing for, compared to commercially available variable diopters.
+Not all of them are even capable of becoming variable diopters, or they may be too small, etc - this list more represents the ones that I made a housing for, compared to commercially available variable diopters.

 I put "widening the image" as both, pro and contra.
 Simply because depending on what you are after, this can be either good or bad.